 (b) Direct requests for contracted video productions shall be submitted to the USAMDW, PAD via email to: usarmy.mcnair.mdw.mbx.jtfncr-production-acquisition-div—pad@army.mil.

-(c) The contracting officer must forward procurement requests for contracting video productions to the USAMDW, Production Acquisition Division at the address in paragraph (b) in this section.
+(c) The Contracting officer must forward procurement requests for contracting video productions to the USAMDW, Production Acquisition Division at the address in paragraph (b) in this section.

 (d) For advisory and assistance services for audiovisual productions, please contact USAMDW via the above email.